uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-10-Emily-causes-of-diabetes.markdown

 ### causes type 2
 you are at a higher risk if you have:
--if you are overweight or obese
+- if you are overweight or obese
--if you eat unhealthily
+- if you eat unhealthily
--if you have a family history of it
+- if you have a family history of it
--if you have a high blood pressure
+- if you have a high blood pressure

 if you get type 2 diabetes it would be a good idea to eat healthy and have a healthy lifestyle as otherwise it may worsen over time.

 ### causes of type 1

--there are no causes of type one that you can control unlike type 2 it is where your autoimmune system attaks insulin producing cells
+- there are no causes of type one that you can control unlike type 2 it is where your autoimmune system attaks insulin producing cells
--it could also be caused by genetic factors everyone with diabetes aged 12 years old or over should be invited to have their eyes screened regularly. if you have diabetes your eyes are at risk from diabetic retinopathy
+- it could also be caused by genetic factors everyone with diabetes aged 12 years old or over should be invited to have their eyes screened regularly. if you have diabetes your eyes are at risk from diabetic retinopathy